benjypng/logseq-pandoc-plugin/README.md

 2. Choose the Pandoc option of your choice.
 6. Save the generated file to your desired location

+### Using Filters

+Filters are not supported by `pandoc-wasm`.
+Hence, the plugin offers an easy way to copy the required shell command to your clipboard, so that you can copy and paste into your shell.
+You will first need to specify the `pathToFilter` and `pathToOutput` in the plugin settings.
+Regardless, since the plugin simply copies the command to the clipboard, you can make changes before running it.

 ## Configuration

 Not much configuration is needed.
 However, if you want to reduce the number of context menu items, you can disable either the block or page context menu items.